amits97/amitsn-blog/README.md

-# AMITSN
+## AMITSN
-This is the source code for my personal website / blog: https://www.amitsn.com
+Source code for my personal website / blog: https://www.amitsn.com

+> This project is a `create-react-app` application which communicates with a [serverless](https://serverless.com/) backend.
+Powered by AWS Services and Prerender.io for SEO benefits.

 At a high level, this is how the project is split:
 * **Backend API** - Managed by serverless.
 Uses AWS Lambda over API Gateway to fetch data from DynamoDB.